CastraRegina/Raspinstall/README.md

 ---

-# Steps to do on your remote Raspberry Pi
+# Steps to do on the remote Raspberry Pi
 - Insert SD-card and boot.
 - Find the Raspberry Pi in the network:
   `nmap -sn 192.168.2.0/24` (maybe use it with `sudo`)